a-parhom/RoundedSBE/README.md

-# Sierra Breeze Enhanced
+# RoundedSBE

-**Discontinued** (no free time available). **Let me know if you'd like to help keeping SBE up**
+This is a fork of **SierraBreezeEnhanced** with integrated corner rounding effect **CornersShader** (reworked version of **LightlyShaders**).
+The main purpose of this fork is the shared configuration for both window decoration and corner rounding effect, as well as opportunity to use window rules, that were implemented in SBE, together with CornersShader effect.

 ## Overview

-Sierra Breeze Enhanced started as a fork of Breeze Enhanced decoration.
-It has the following main features:
+RoundedSBE has the following main features:

  * Button style options: Plasma / Gnome / macOS Sierra / macOS Dark Aurorae / SBE Sierra themes / SBE Dark Aurorae themes / Color Symbols themes / Monochrome Symbols themes (Note: the application menu button is considered special and does not change).
  * Button spacing and padding Options.
  * Button hovering animation.
  * Option to make all button symbols to appear at unison on hovering (Note: it does not apply to symbol themes).
  * Titlebar style options: SBE own style of Line Separation between Titlebar and Window / Match Titlebar color to Window color / Hide Titlebar under certain circumstances (Never/Maximization/Any Maximization (including H/V)/Always) / Gradient Adjustments / Opacity Adjustments.
- * Specific Shadow settings for inactive windows
+ * Specific Shadow settings for inactive windows.
+ * Option to force rounded corners (top and bottom) for all windows, including CSD.
+ * Settings for window corners shape: rounded or squircled.

-### Screenshot of SBE Sierra theme (or How it All started...)
+### Screenshot of RoundedSBE

 ![Active Buttons](screenshots/ActiveButtons.gif?raw=true "Active Buttons")